Parks and public spaces

 This ranking reflects how these approaches are scored in one of the major government- or philanthropy-led clearinghouse resources.
 For more: https://catalog.results4americ... |

-Infrastructure initiatives to support biking, walking, and non-automobile options
+Infrastructure planning initiative to support biking, walking, and non-automobile transportation options

 |